 All these applications can be conveniently decided by a common judgement, as the controversy in all of them is the same.
 Initially, we will state in detail the facts in Original Application No.219/86 and thereafter briefly refer to similar salient facts in the remaining proceedings.
-The applicant in O.A.No.219/86 has been working as a casual labourer from 1983 and his case is that he had acquired temporary status.
+The applicant, Mr.L.M.Nilekar, has been working as a casual labourer from 1983 and his case is that he had acquired temporary status.
 The Respondents contend that when the applicant was engaged as a casual labourer in 1983, he produced a bogus card of his previous service as casual labourer with the Railway Organisation.
-It appears that the Respondents had taken a decision that while employing persons as casual labourers, preference was to be given to those who had previously worked as casual labourer, and whose services were earlier terminated for want of work.
+It appears that the Respondents had taken a decision that while employing persons as casual labourers, preference was to be given to those who had previously worked as casual labourer and whose services were earlier terminated for want of work.
 According to the Respondents they would not have employed the applicant as a casual labourer in 1983 if he had not rendered previous service in that capacity in the Railways.
 The grievance of the Respondents is that the applicant secured employment in 1983, by producing a bogus card with entries said to have been made by the Railway officials to the effect that he had rendered previous service as a casual labourer.
 The matter was investigated by the Railway Administration and according to them the said investigation proved that the card (of previous service said to have been rendered as casual labourer) produced by the applicant was bogus and forged.
-The Respondents therefore, issued notice to the applicant on 4.6.1986, stating that he had secured appointment as a casual labourer on production of a card.
+The Respondents therefore, issued notice to the applicant on 4.6.1986, stating that he had secured appointment as a casual labourer on production of a card which on enquiry, revealed that it was forged and bogus.
+For these reasons, the applicant was called upon to explain within 10 days as to why his services should not be terminated.
+On 1.7.1986 the applicant wrote to the Respondents' authorities, requesting for copies of the documents on which the Respondents would be relying upon to prove the allegations against him as being illiterate he would not be able to inspect these documents.
+He further requested that he may be permitted to take the assistance of an advocate to defend himself as the charge against him was serious.
+There was no response from the concerned authorities to this communication, but a communication dt.14.7.1986 was issued to the applicant terminating his services with immediate effect i.e. by the end of that day.